-It's even easier if you use a sugar-free electrolyte drink mix like le melo.
+It's even easier if you have a sugar-free one electrolyte drink mix like using le melo.
 It contains enough sodium and is ready to use in practical sticks.

 Yes, I am biased on this subject.
 I developed le melo together with friends and athletes.
 It's our product.
 But we developed it so that we (yes, ourselves included) could have a delicious electrolyte drink on demand.

 Whether you use le melo or mix your own drink, you save yourself the trip to the store.
 And by the way, you also drink more liquid.
 Not a bad deal, right?